beedle2017/whatsapp-fzf/README.md

 `npm root -g`

 *Cd* to that directory.
 The config file is located at *whatsapp-fzf/config.js* from that directory.

+You can change the number of convesations fetched on startup, the number of messages per conversation, preferred text editor, whether to download media files and some other options.